-Mr Webb and Miss Andrews coordinate Geography at Katherine Semar.
+Mr Weller & Miss Andrews coordinate Geography at Katherine Semar.

 Geography develops contextual knowledge of the location of globally significant places including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes.
 Our INSPIRE curriculum provides children with opportunities to understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time.

 The geography skills progression allows the children to become competent in the geographical skills needed to:

 - Collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes.